Warning! Fake BPI Express Online website

 Take a look at the screenshot of a website below.

-Look again.
+But look again.
 It’s not!

 It’s actually a fake website mimicking the original BPI website — with the hopes of scamming you and stealing your money!